procf/colloids-setup/02-Slurm-and-Disco.md

 <br>
 ## Next Steps

 You now know all about how Discovery works!
-You'll get a lot of hands-on practice with Discovery over the rest of this guide.
+You'll get hands-on practice with Discovery over the rest of this guide.

 The next step is to [Install HOOMD-blue](03-HOOMDblue-Install-Guide.md) on Discovery and/or your local computer.